fxstein/GoProX/README.md

 All subsequent runs of `goprox` will by default leverage the setting stored in `~/.goprox` unless the `--config` option is specified with an alternate configuration file.

+The `--setup` option can be rerun as often as desired to change the settings stored in `~/.goprox`.
+Whenever `--setup` detects a prior configuration it creates a backup copy named like `.goprox.bak.1657302965`.
+The configuration file is a simple text file that is sourced in `goprox`.

 ## Usage

 Once installed and set up GoProX maintains a file system based media library that